nvoynov/clerq/docs/README.md

 #### Meta

-The excerpt, the text in brackets `{{ }}` that follows by the header, contains node attributes.
+The excerpt, the text in brackets {% raw %}`{{ }}`{% endraw %} that follows by the header, contains node attributes.
 And the second convention mentioned in [Writing](#writing) section is two magic metadata attributes that specify parameters of a hierarchy:

 1. `parent: <id>` indicates that the node belongs to a node with specified `id`;
 2. `order_index: <id1> <id2>` indicates that child nodes must be lined up in specified order.